 Mesa — Oak Cliff

 Mesa owners Raul and Olga Reyes and their old Dallas neighborhood both share a characteristic resilience.
 The Reyes' first restaurant, La Palapa Veracruzana, ultimately failed.
-Undeterred, the couple opened Mesa, a different concept that still incorporated their heritage from Veracruz, Mexico.
+Undeterred, the couple opened Mesa, an upscale concept that still incorporated their heritage from Veracruz, Mexico.
 Mesa prides itself on dishes like its mole enchiladas, which originated from a generations-old recipe.
 Mesa has become a magnet for celebrities, including Beyoncé and Jay-Z, who visited the restaurant in 2013 on the recommendation of a friend, according to the Dallas Observer.

 - 118 W. Jefferson Blvd., Dallas.
 214-941-4246. mesadallas.squarespace.com.